Your basket is currently empty!

 FREQUENTLY ASKED QUESTIONS

-Yes you can, but this means regular daily feedings.
+Yes you can, but this means regular daily feeds.

 If you bake couple of times a week or once a week, best to move the starter in the fridge.
-You would only take it out when you want to make bread.
+You would then remove it from the fridge for feeding ahead of preparing the dough.

 No, that should not be needed.
 You can just return to the fridge what’s left after you’ve used the amount you needed to prepare the dough.